-2.3.3.
-The First Home Owners' Grant and other home ownership incentives
+1.2.3.
+The First Home Owners' Grant

 The First Home Owners' Grant was introduced to offset the introduction of the GST.
 It commenced on 1 July 2000, and under current arrangements provides eligible applicants with a one-off payment of up to \$7,000 to assist them to purchase their first home.
 The Grant is not means-tested.